sayerhs/cpl/docs/source/user/cli_apps/caelus.rst

    File containing nodes used for a distributed MPI run.
 This option is ignored if :confval:`job_scheduler <caelus.cpl.system.job_scheduler>` is not ``local_mpi``.
-This option has no effect if the parallel option is not used.
+This option has no effect if the :option:`parallel option
+   <caelus run -p>` is not used.

 .. option:: -l log_file, --log-file log_file

    By default, a log file named ``<application>.log`` is created.
 This option allows the user to modify the behavior and create a differently named log file.

 .. option:: -d casedir, --case-dir casedir